 It’s my goal to get so clear an understanding of life in the Middle Ages that one might wonder if I actually traveled back in time.
 Everyday there are questions I try to answer.

 To get an understanding of swordplay I’ve been taking HEMA lessons at Blood and Iron Martial Arts and sparring with foam LARP swords in my backyard.
-Recently I’ve come to a conclusion of how to parry a thrust, which I’ve turned into a rule: NEVER PARRY UPWARD OR DOWNWARD!
+I’m still a timid noob, but recently I’ve come to a conclusion of how to parry a thrust, which I’ve turned into a rule: NEVER PARRY UPWARD OR DOWNWARD!
 Let me explain why.

 There are of course always a few exceptions, one of them being a binding parry in the ox guard, which is technically parrying upward, enabling you to thrust and defend at the same time.
-We’ll get more into that another day though because there’s more awesome medieval information coming soon!
+We’ll get more into that another day.
+There’s more awesome medieval information coming soon!